-This recipe for baked beans with molasses and bacon is the only baked beans recipe you need.
-It is always a hit as is the perfect balance of smokey, not too sweet, and loaded with flavor.
+My recipe for baked beans with molasses and bacon is the only baked beans recipe you need.
+It is always a hit, as is the perfect balance of smokey, not too sweet, and loaded with flavor.
+It uses molasses with a touch of brown sugar and vinegar to give the beans a less sugary taste.
+And I use canned beans to make this recipe quickly.

 This post may include affiliate links.
 Please read my disclosure policy.

 Baked beans are a classic summer potluck recipe.
 Perfect for all your BBQs.
-Serve with our gluten-free corn casserole and blueberry iced tea for the perfect BBQ.
+Serve with my traditonal potato salad, gluten-free corn casserole and blueberry iced tea for the perfect BBQ spread.
+The light sweetness of the beans pairs perfectly with my spicy coleslaw.

 But with just a dash of brown sugar these beans are not overly sweet, which is the problem with many canned baked bean recipes.